gawashburn/ocamltex/README.txt

 built), Caml Shell (CASH), OMake, and TeX/LaTeX.
 After you have all of these things installed and configured:

 1. Edit OMakefile to meet your preferences and configuration.
-Minimally you will need to set OCAMLSRC to be the location of your OCaml source tree.

 2. Run "omake"